LeMinux/PresentingSecureProgramming/TakingInput/TakingInput.md

      * sanitization process
      * Notice is is strCspn and not strspn
      * strCspn works like strspn, but it returns the number of characters before
-     * the first occurance of a letter in the second argument.
+     * the first occurrence of a letter in the second argument.
      * here we pass the string itself in with p and add length until the end */ const char* end = user_data + strlen(user_data);